taolee24/INFSCI_2545/hw3/README.md

 ##User Story 2

-As a user, one of the most important things is to log in to the web site to buy products
+As a user, one of the most important things is to log in to the web site.So that I can buy products and manage my information.

 ###Scenario 1